Internal Governing Policies

 STATEMENT OF PURPOSE

 Sexual harassment is a form of illegal sex discrimination which is prohibited by federal and state law.
 Sexual harassment is unwelcome conduct of a sexual nature, which encompasses a wide range of conduct including sexual violence.
 It is the policy of Eastern Illinois University that sexual harassment of one member of the campus community by another will not be tolerated.
 The university’s sexual harassment policy is IGP#175.
 Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination on the basis of sex, including sexual harassment, in education programs and activities.
-The university’s Title IX Coordinator is Cynthia Nichols.
+The university’s Title IX Coordinator is located in the Office of Civil Rights and Diversity.
 In addition, the university’s sexual assault, abuse and misconduct policy is IGP #185.

 Other forms of prohibited discrimination are considered in these university policies: IGP #178 Discrimination Under the Americans with Disabilities Act, IGP #62 Services for Students with Disabilities, IGP #172 Affirmative Action Procedures for Specified Veterans and Applicants and Employees with Disabilities, and IGP #61 Religious Observances for Students.